Best TV shows to watch on Amazon Prime Video UK - TheNewsTrace

 Bates Motel

-When information broke a few prequel collection to Alfred Hitchcock’s basic thriller Psycho, followers had been understandably apprehensive in regards to the thought.
-Happily, Bates Motel proved to be an excellent new spin on the story that options some really thrilling and heartbreaking moments throughout its five-season run.
+When information broke a couple of prequel collection to Alfred Hitchcock’s basic thriller Psycho, followers have been understandably apprehensive in regards to the thought.
+Thankfully, Bates Motel proved to be an excellent new spin on the story that options some really thrilling and heartbreaking moments throughout its five-season run.
 Vera Farmiga (The Conjuring) and Freddie Highmore (The Good Physician) give powerhouse performances within the lead roles.
 Watch Bates Motel on Amazon Prime Video

-Earlier than Donald Glover was the multi-hyphenate international celebrity he’s as we speak, he performed Troy Barnes on this cult sitcom from Rick and Morty creator Dan Harmon.
-The collection, which is centred round a bunch of misfits of varied ages at a group faculty in Colorado, is filled with the sort of irreverent, whip-smart humour that might later outline Harmon’s beloved cartoon.
-It additionally made stars of Alison Brie, Ken Jeong and Joel McHale… Watch Neighborhood on Amazon Prime Video
+Earlier than Donald Glover was the multi-hyphenate world celebrity he’s in the present day, he performed Troy Barnes on this cult sitcom from Rick and Morty creator Dan Harmon.
+The collection, which is centred round a bunch of misfits of varied ages at a neighborhood school in Colorado, is full of the form of irreverent, whip-smart humour that will later outline Harmon’s beloved cartoon.
+It additionally made stars of Alison Brie, Ken Jeong and Joel McHale… Watch Group on Amazon Prime Video

 Outlander